Mikkybeardless/CV/README.md

-This is a page i built with  a picture and a little knowledge about my newphew Samuel.
+This is a page I built with  a picture and a little knowledge about my newphew Samuel.